 While the news may be currently heavily focused on the upcoming Apple iPhone 8 and accompanying phones, reports have suggested that Apple is also working on the Apple Watch Series 3.
-The device may be about to reach its third iteration, but you may not have seen some of the earlier Apple watches.
+The device may be about to reach its third iteration, but you may not have seen some of the first Apple watches.

 Apple IIGS watch